The official 2018 - 2019 FAFSA application is available now, and can be used for fall 2018, spring 2019 and summer 2019.

 The official 2017 - 2018 FAFSA application is available now, and can be used for fall 2017, spring 2018 and summer 2018.

 Federal and state college funds are awarded on first come, first served basis.
-The early bird who submits a completed FAFSA application when available (October 1 starting in 2016 for 2017-18 school year, and January 1 in prior years) will get the best college financial aid package - more grant money (grants do not need to be repaid) and better student loans.
+The early bird who submits a completed FAFSA application when available (October 1 in 2017 for 2018-19 school year, will get the best college financial aid package - more grant money (grants do not need to be repaid) and better student loans.
 If you file your FAFSA federal student loan application later, the grants for college students may be gone, and you may only be eligible for whichever student loan programs still have money.
 And if you submit your FAFSA too late, all the federal and state grants and loans may be gone, so you may need to take more expensive private student loans to finance your college education.
 For a list of FAFSA deadlines by state for state grants, see FAFSA Deadlines.

 The FAFSA and the CSS Profile are the two most common applications you will use for college loan forms.